 For more details on these projects and the upcoming Summit visit the Energy and Mines Australia Summit website and enter arena20 for a 20% discount off attendance.

-This blog was co-authored by Adrienne Baker, Director of Energy and Mines, the global content and event provider for mining and renewables.
+This blog was co-authored by Adrienne Baker, Director of Energy and Mines, and Kiya Taylor.